GENERISIS

 appeared puzzled because the bad man turned to me, ran a hand petulantly across

-where Ma... where my spiritual advisor in Europe, carries on.
-But not so
+Parisian school where Ma... where my spiritual advisor in Europe, carries on.

 I